mtempleheald/mtempleheald.github.io/_posts/2018-12-03-investigating-.net-core.md

 I like what I've seen (and read) so far, .Net Core feels a lot more modern and efficient than .NET Framework.
 The dependency management, build, testing all feel similar to the approach used by newer programming languages such as Go and Rust which is significantly less complex than my experience using .NET Framework, user experience can no doubt be improved upon using an IDE, but this is not required.

 Cross-compilation is a key component of the framework, this allows it to compete directly with other modern languages in this time of container based development and microservices.
 I'm particularly interested in [Blazor](https://blazor.net/) as a competitor of [Go WebAssembly](https://github.com/golang/go/wiki/WebAssembly) and [Rust Wasm](https://github.com/rustwasm).
-I think the future requires client side and server side to share logic offline, the thought of using JavaScript on the backend ([Node](https://nodejs.org/en/)) fills me with dread, so web assembly is a key part of this.
+I think the future requires client side and server side to share logic offline, the thought of using JavaScript on the backend ([Node](https://nodejs.org/en/)) fills me with dread, so web assembly is a key part of solving this problem.

 Compatibility with .NET Framework provides experienced Microsoft developers with the confidence to switch and 16 years of Microsoft development effort is not lost during migration.